sophiawilliams16/web-apis-quiz/README.md

 and open the project in VS Code.

 ## Usage
-To visit my site, click here:
+To visit the live site, click here: https://sophiawilliams16.github.io/web-apis-quiz/

 Click the start button to begin the game.
 Choose the correct answer out of the multiple choice and the next question will appear.
 Continue through the game to see your score.
 When all questions are answered, or the timer reaches 0 the game is over.
 You can save your initials and your score.